okta/okta-sdk-dotnet/docs/BehaviorApi.md

 Retrieve a Behavior Detection Rule

-Fetches a Behavior Detection Rule by `behaviorId`.
+Retrieves a Behavior Detection Rule by `behaviorId`

 ### Example
 ```csharp